Mailing Address: 1637 7th Street;

 Spiritual Direction is a way (or a path) for one who wants a companion with whom to walk on his/her spiritual journey and to share what is happening in his/her relationship to God.
 This is not pastoral counseling or a therapeutic relationship designed to heal personality problems.
 The focus is to develop the life of prayer, spiritual disciplines and to share the journey.
 The policy of Advent House is to offer names of spiritual directors who have completed an approved training program and/or have extensive experience in offering spiritual direction to clergy and lay people.
 One hour sessions can be arranged by appointment at various hours of the day or evening.
 To ask questions or request individual Spiritual Direction, call the Director of Advent House.

-The Director of Advent House, Linda Nelson, has completed an approved two-year training program in Spiritual Direction and has been a Spiritual Director, Retreat Leader, and Consultant in the Episcopal Church setting for thirty years.
+The Director of Advent House, The Rev'd Bridget Tierney, has completed an approved two-year training program in Spiritual Direction and has been a Spiritual Director, Retreat Leader, and Consultant in the Episcopal Church setting for years.
 As Director of Advent House, she serves on the staff of Christ Church Cathedral.

 Why was the ministry started?

-In 1996, the Dean and Vestry of Christ Church Cathedral saw that there was an increasing interest and great need in the diocese regarding spirituality.
-The Church's long and specific ministry in Spiritual Direction is experiencing a renewed importance throughout the Church.
-Advent House was established to nurture that interest locally and to extend the Cathedral's ministry to the diocese, city, and state.
+In 1996, the Dean and Vestry of Christ Church Cathedral saw an increasing interest and great need in the diocese regarding spirituality.
+The Church's long and specific ministry in Spiritual Direction was experiencing a renewed importance throughout the Church.
+Advent House was established to nurture that interest locally and to extend the Cathedral's ministry to diocese, near and far.

 Who may use the services of Advent House?

-Anyone is welcome, but especially the clergy of the Diocese of Louisiana, their families, and lay ministers of the parishes of the diocese.
-Small groups from parishes and schools also use Advent House for Quiet Days of reflections and spiritual nurture.
-Appointments may be made simply by calling the Advent House number (504-895-0553) and asking for Linda Nelson or email LHN@aristotle.net.
+Anyone is welcome, but especially clergy, their families, and lay ministers of the parishes of the diocese.
+Small groups s also use Advent House for quiet days of reflection and spiritual nurture.
+Appointments may be made by calling the Advent House number (504-895-0553) and asking for Bridget Tierney, or email email@example.com.

 Is there a fee?